ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-17-filipino-llm.md

 Many indigenous and endangered languages fall into this category due to their limited number of speakers and dedicated NLP researchers.
 Tagalog occupies an interesting middle ground: while we have a large speaker population and presumably extensive written content, there remains a scarcity of readily available datasets for downstream NLP tasks.

-One of my favorite papers this year, [_The Zeno's Paradox of Low-Resource Languages_](https://arxiv.org/pdf/2410.20817), helped clarify these definitions by examining how we define "low-resource" across different axes: Artifacts, Resources, Socio-Political factors, and Agency.
+One of my favorite papers this year, _The Zeno's Paradox of Low-Resource Languages_ {% cite nigatu2024 --file notebook/filipino-llm.bib %}, helped clarify these definitions by examining how we define "low-resource" across different axes: Artifacts, Resources, Socio-Political factors, and Agency.
 Although Tagalog has millions of speakers (**&uarr; Resources**), it still lacks high-quality data for several core NLP and language modelling tasks (**&darr; Artifacts**), and there remains significant room for growth in our participatin in developing these language technologies (**&middot; Agency**).
 I appreciate this framework because it provides multiple dimensions for measuring a language's low-resource status, eliminating the need to debate or bikeshed new definitions.